So You Want To Become an Engineering Manager

 When I told my manager I wanted to become an EM some day, like a great boss he said “Of course!”.
 After that it was a couple of years of focused growth and waiting for the right opportunity.

-So this is literally the first thing you should do.
-Let someone know!
 You’re less likely to become an EM if no one knows about your career plan.
+So, let someone know!
+Talk to your manager.

 Focus on the Skills